johnbrumley/desma158/index.md

-# Hi
+# DesMA158: Game Engine

 Going to test out a link here.
-Check out the [about](about.md) section of the website.
+Check out the [syllabus](syllabus.md) section of the website.

 Read a bit more about [projects](projects.md) or some cool info on how to do [cool things](cool-things.md)